voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `String[1]`

-String.
 If enabled the mount will be created.
-Defaults to <tt>mounted</tt>

 Default value: `'mounted'`